Everything You Need to Know About San Francisco's Folsom Street Fair Guide

 History of Folsom Street Fair

 During the '60s and '70s, you would find many gay motorcycle clubs gathering at the leather bars lining Folsom Street.
 However, the AIDS epidemic in the '80s resulted in the local government shutting down the bathhouses in this area and placing stringent regulations on the bars.
-The LGBT community held a street fair to come together during a harrowing time, and Folsom Street Fair has been going strong since.
+The LGBTQ community held a street fair to come together during a harrowing time, and Folsom Street Fair has been going strong since.
 Today, over 400,000 people gather to celebrate the leather and BDSM community.

 Highlights of Folsom Street Fair